 - Get a wok on the hob with 1 tablespoon of oil and get it to a medium-high heat.
-Add the tofu and cook until nicely browned and it has a bit of a crisp outside, then take the tofu out and set to one side for later.2 tbsp oil
+Add the tofu and cook until nicely browned and it has a bit of a crisp outside, then take the tofu out and set to one side for later.2 tablespoon oil

-- Optionally, add the remaining 1 tablespoon of oil (or oil spray), and bring back up to a medium heat, then pop in the peppers and chilli (if using) in and fry for 2-3 minutes.2 tbsp oil, 2 red peppers, 1 red chilli
+- Optionally, add the remaining 1 tablespoon of oil (or oil spray), and bring back up to a medium heat, then pop in the peppers and chilli (if using) in and fry for 2-3 minutes.2 tablespoon oil, 2 red peppers, 1 red chilli

 - Add the spring onions and stir fry for one more minute.8 spring onions